heyjudethedude/Exploring-and-Cleaning-a-Tutoring-Database-in-SQL/Tutoring Database and Dashboard Project.md

   - What are the year level and curriculum of my students?
   - What is the percentage of sent feedback monthly?

+## Dashboard Creation with Tableau:
+Utilizing the analyzed data, a dashboard was crafted in Tableau for visual representation, providing a comprehensive view of tutoring activities.

+This project showcases the fusion of tutoring expertise with data analysis skills, offering a powerful solution to enhance tutoring efficiency and decision-making.